bengadbois/flakyserver/README.md

         Percentage of the requests that should return a server error (default 50) -port int
-        Which port to listen on (default 8899)
+        Which port to listen on (default 8899) -timeout int
+        Maximum amount of time to randomly stall (milliseconds)
 ````